Missed Opportunity to Deprescribe: Docusate for Constipation in Medical Inpatients.

 BACKGROUND: Hospital admissions provide an opportunity to deprescribe ineffective medications and reduce pill burden.
 Docusate sodium is a stool softener that is frequently prescribed to treat constipation despite poor evidence for efficacy, thus providing a good target for deprescription.
 The aims of this study were to characterize rates of use and discontinuation of docusate among internal medicine inpatients, as well as use of other laxatives.

-RESULTS: Fifteen percent (1169/7581) of all admitted patients received one or more doses of docusate.
-Among our random sample, 53% (238/452) received docusate prior to admission, and only 13% (31/238) had docusate deprescribed.
-Among patients not receiving docusate before admission, 33.2% (71/214) received a new prescription for docusate upon discharge.
+RESULTS: Fifteen percent (1169/7581) of all admitted patients received 1 or more doses of docusate.
+Among our random sample, 53% (238/452) received docusate before admission, and only 13% (31/238) had docusate deprescribed.
+Among patients not receiving docusate before admission, 33.2% (71/214) received a new prescription for docusate on discharge.
 Patients receiving opioids were frequently prescribed no laxatives or given docusate monotherapy (28%, 51/185).

-CONCLUSION: Docusate was frequently prescribed to medical inpatients despite its known ineffectiveness, with low deprescription and high numbers of new prescriptions.
+CONCLUSIONS: Docusate was frequently prescribed to medical inpatients despite its known ineffectiveness, with low deprescription and high numbers of new prescriptions.
 Docusate use was common even among patients at high risk of constipation.
-One-third of patients not receiving docusate prior to admission were prescribed docusate upon discharge, potentially exacerbating polypharmacy.
-Among patients already receiving docusate, 80% had it continued upon discharge, indicating significant missed opportunities for deprescribing.
-Given the availability of effective alternatives, our results suggest quality improvement initiatives are needed to promote evidence-based laxative use in hospitalized patients.
+One third of patients not receiving docusate before admission were prescribed docusate on discharge, potentially exacerbating polypharmacy.
+Among patients already receiving docusate, 80% had it continued on discharge, indicating significant missed opportunities for deprescribing.
+Given the availability of effective alternatives, our results suggest that quality-improvement initiatives are needed to promote evidence-based laxative use in hospitalized patients.